fastify/fastify-env/README.md

   "start": "node dist/app.js"
 }
 ```
 This script will compile your TypeScript code and copy the `.env` file to the `dist/` directory.

+Warning: This step may not be needed for all projects.
+When you point to a specific path for your .env file, make sure it’s included in the build output and verify that it’s in the correct location.
+In TypeScript projects, paths like __dirname and import.meta.dirname can differ between development and production.
+Adjust according to your project’s needs to avoid confusion.

 ## Acknowledgements